qi1juhua/hello-world/README.md

 # hello-world
 hi github

-I love the AI world with so many exciments!
+I love the AI world with so many excitements!